tristan-myles/plant-network-segmentation/docs/pages/how_to_use_main_cl.rst

 Embolism count
 ^^^^^^^^^^^^^^
+Python Command
+""""""""""""""
+.. prompt:: bash $

+  python -m src.__main__ -fj <input.json> plot_embolism_counts

+usage: Perform operations using the plant-image-segmentation code base plot_embolism_counts

+optional arguments:
+  -h, --help            show this help message and exit --output_path, -o    The plot output path
+  --show, -s    flag indicating if the plot should be shown --leaf_names, -ln    leaf names to be used in plot title --tile, -t    indicates if the plot should be created using tiles --leaf_embolism_only, -leo    should only full leaves with embolisms be used --percent, -p    should the plot y-axis be expressed as a percent

 The json template is the same as for the Embolism profile section.

 EDA
 ---
 EDA DF
 ^^^^^^
+Python Command
+""""""""""""""
+.. prompt:: bash $

+  python -m src.__main__ -fj <input.json> eda_df

+usage: Perform operations using the plant-image-segmentation code base eda_df

+positional arguments:
+  csv_output_path    output paths, if the paths are in the input json enter "same"

+optional arguments:
+  -h, --help    show this help message and exit --tiles, -t    whether tiles should be used

 JSON template
 """""""""""""
 .. code-block:: json